r-lib/styler/CONTRIBUTING.md

 the negative outcome (hook fails) by adding two `run_test()` statements to [`./tests/testthat/test-hooks.R`](https://github.com/lorenzwalthert/precommit/blob/main/tests/testthat/test-hooks.R).
 Look at existing examples and [the documentation of `run_test()`](https://lorenzwalthert.github.io/precommit/reference/run_test.html).
 Note that this won't interact with pre-commit.
 It will simply run `Rscript path/to/script.R` (whereas with pre-commit, a {renv} will be activated before running the script).

-Also, there are [tests](https://github.com/lorenzwalthert/precommit/blob/main/.github/workflows/end-to-end.yml) to ensure that hooks are correctly registered in `.pre-commit-hooks.yaml`.
+Also, there are [tests](https://github.com/lorenzwalthert/precommit/blob/main/.github/workflows/end-to-end.yml) to ensure that hooks are correctly registered in `.pre-commit-hooks.yaml`, which you have to adapt if you add a hook.

+You can also test them with `pre-commit try-repo` as described in the [documentation](https://pre-commit.com/#pre-commit-try-repo).

 # Summary